 (function, name, short_description) tuples.

-Most of the time you’ll use this method to conditionally remove actions from the list gathered by the superclass.
-For example, if I only wanted users whose names begin with ‘J’ to be able to delete objects in bulk, I could do the following:
+For example, if you only want users whose names begin with ‘J’ to be able to delete objects in bulk:

 class MyModelAdmin(admin.ModelAdmin): ... def get_actions(self, request): actions = super().get_actions(request) if request.user.username.upper() != 'J': if 'delete_selected' in actions: del actions['delete_selected'] return actions